ianlewis/repo-template-ts/README.md

 - [`yamllint`]: For linting YAML files (installed in local Python virtualenv `.venv`).
 - [`zizmor`]: For linting GitHub Actions workflows (installed in local Python virtualenv `.venv`).

+## Usage

+The repository is organized to be as self-contained as possible.
+Commands are implemented in the project [Makefile](#makefile).

-## Makefile
+### Makefile

-The `Makefile` is used for managing files and maintaining code quality.
+The `Makefile` is used for running commands, managing files, and maintaining code quality.
 It includes a default `help` target that prints all make targets and their descriptions grouped by function.

 ```shell
 $ make